-"Siyabonga" means "Thank you" in the language of the South African tribe Zulu.
+"Siyabonga" means "Thank you" in the language of the South African Zulu tribe.

 Our organisation was founded in March 2007 after the chairwoman Dr. Juliane Wiesen got to know the four projects and their dedicated teams during her voluntary service at the Children's Home in Greytown in 2004.

 We are in regular contact with all project leaders in South Africa.
-During our visits we can continuously convince ourselves that our donations are used in a trusting way.
+During our visits, we are continuously convinced that our donations are used in a trusting way.
 Furthermore we are in regular exchange with the project leaders to be informed on the project development, fundraising activity and to discuss the use of our donations.

 Who we are - Siyabonga Board members

 "The bright eyes of the children is the biggest thanks."

 "Again and again it is impressive to see how little it takes to improve the situation of people."